bmoff/code-first-design/README.md

 The framework adds a clear pattern to manage UI components through three registries:

 1. **Component Registry (`registry.ts`)**
    Lists all components with metadata such as name, path, and category.
+Used for navigation and categorisation.

 2. **Component Config (`component-registry.ts`)**
    Imports the component code, defines default props, and adds fallback behaviour.
+Used for validation and safe rendering.

 3. **Demo Renderers (`[slug]/page.tsx`)**
-   Maps components to demo pages that render previews and documentation.
+   Contains the `COMPONENT_DEMOS` object that maps component slugs to React render functions.
+This is what actually renders the component previews on the demo pages.

 When you visit `/proto`, you see a list of all components.
 Selecting one loads its demo with default props.
 Draft components live in `components/draft` and can only be used inside `/proto` routes.
 ESLint blocks their use in production code.
-Promoting a component simply means moving it out of `draft/` and updating the registries.
+Promoting a component simply means moving it out of `draft/` and updating all three registries.

 ---